 Salt 1/2 teaspoon

 1) Curry paste: There are so many brands of pre-made curry paste, I will only mention the brands that I’ve tried.
-I normally make my own curry paste and will give you the recipe some time in the future.
+I normally make my own curry paste.

 1.2) Thai Kitchen brand is less spicy but the balance of the herbs and spices in it was quite off to me.
 I like that they pack the curry paste in the glass jar, though.
 This brand is carried on the “exotic” ingredient shelf of a regular supermarket in many cities, so it’s easy to get.

 1.3) Mae Ploy is my least favorite brand due to the level of chili heat.
 It’s so darn hot.
 If you like it quite hot this might be the brand for you.
 They’re also a little heavy on the garlic.
-You can get this from Amazon or Importfood.com.
+You can get this from Amazon.

-1.1) Aroy-D brand is the brand that I use regularly for the reason that it can be cooked until the oil separates.
-Most of the coconut milk has been processed with additives or diluted with water until the coconut oil won’t separate anymore.
+2.1) Aroy-D brand is the brand that I use regularly for the reason that it can be cooked until the oil separates.
+Most of the coconut milk in the market has a lot of binding agent added until the oil won’t separate anymore.
 You can buy this brand from: (Click on the link will lead you to the page where they sell Aroy-D coconut milk)

 If all else fails then try this place: TempleofThai.com